KarolDuracz/scratchpad/MachineLearning/RSDAI/README.md

 Maybe it will be useful, maybe not.
 Today I would definitely need a model that understands repos, e.g. DirectX or WINAPI better than me.
 <br />
 Maybe at the end of 2025 i'd back to this...

+<br /><br />
+Transformer can create a projection for each word (token).
+The model sees all combinations for a word.
+Human (I) there is no such large memory to understand so many combinations at the same time.
+IIn mind we can create visualisation like map or something, but to solve this problem, human can do only sequence word by word.
+If add more context (context length) than 1 token this is probably impossible for anyone to solve.
+But the transformer model can do it.
+And that's what's interesting about it.